Coast Guard Offloads More Than 17 Tons Of Cocaine At Port Everglades

 The cutters Venturous and Confidence had one seizure each for a total of a little more than 2,100 pounds of cocaine.

+“During the five-week partial government shutdown, these men and women were away from their families, a lot of things on their mind but they kept their head in the game, they stood the watch,” said Schultz.

+“We patrol on Thanksgiving, Christmas, on New Years and to be away from family during these special holidays and to come back with this, it makes everything worth while,” said Lt.
+Francisco Muniz, who serves as a ship chaplain and translator.

-The cocaine has an estimated street value of $466 million.
+The seized cocaine has an estimated street value of $466 million.